MARS via LASSO

-where $N(\epsilon, \D_m, \|\cdot\|_2)$ is the $\epsilon$-covering number of $\D_m$ under the $L_2$ metric.
-Our proof of \eqref{metent.ub} is based on establishing a connection between the metric entropy of $\D_m$ and the small ball probability of integrated Brownian sheet (using ideas and results from \citet{blei2007metric, gao2008entropy, Li1999}, and \citet{Artstein2004b}) and then deriving the small ball probability of integrated Brownian sheet (using ideas and results from \citet{Dunker1999} and \citet{Chen2003}).
+This class of functions is indeed the collection of all probability distributions on $[0, 1]^m$, whose upper bounds on the metric entropy were derived in \cite{blei2007metric}.
+Thus, we are basically extending the argument in \cite{blei2007metric} from $\ind\{x \ge t\}$ to $(x - t)_+$. \end{remark}

-\textbf{Contribution 4}: Under the model assumption \eqref{eq:model} and the equally spaced lattice design assumption, we prove the minimax rate under the loss function $\mathcal{L}$ over the class
+Theorem \ref{thm:d-metric-entropy-main-text} is novel to the best of our knowledge even though we use standard tools and techniques for proving it.
+We first connect upper bounds of the metric entropy of $\D_m$ to lower bounds of the small ball probability of integrated Brownian sheet based on ideas from \cite{blei2007metric}, Section 3 and \cite{gao2008entropy}, Section 3 and results from \cite{Li1999}, Theorem 1.2 and \cite{Artstein2004b}, Theorem 5.
+The small ball probability of integrated Brownian sheet here refers to the quantity